sipolac/cryptogram-solver/README.md

         yield rpoisson(l) + 1
 ```

-where `lamb_start` is the starting lambda (at the beginning of the optimization), `lamb_end` is the ending lambda, `n` is the number of iterations in the optimization, `linspace` is a function that returns evenly spaced numbers over a specified interval (a basic version of [numpy's implementation](https://docs.scipy.org/doc/numpy/reference/generated/numpy.linspace.html)), and `rpoisson` is a function that draws a random sample from a poisson distribution given a lambda parameter.
+where `lamb_start` is the starting lambda (at the beginning of the optimization), `lamb_end` is the ending lambda, `n` is the number of iterations in the optimization, `linspace` is a function that returns evenly spaced numbers over a specified interval (a basic version of [numpy's implementation](https://docs.scipy.org/doc/numpy/reference/generated/numpy.linspace.html)), and `rpoisson` is a function that draws a random sample from a Poisson distribution given a lambda parameter.
 Note that a lambda greater than zero gives you *additional* swaps; if `lamb_start` and `lamb_end` are both zero, then in every iteration you swap only once.

 <a name="data"/>